SamuelvVelzen/Financely2025/docs/adding-a-new-bank.md

 ## Troubleshooting

 **Columns not auto-detecting?**

 - Check that column names in hints match CSV exactly (case-insensitive)
 - Add more variations to `columnHints` array
 - Check normalization logic handles your column names

 **Type detection not working?**

 - Verify strategy is registered in `TypeDetectionFactory`
 - Check bank is mapped in `getDefaultStrategyForBank()`
 - For column-based: Ensure `type` field is mapped in profile

+**Description extraction not working?**

+- Verify strategy is registered in `DescriptionExtractionFactory`
+- Check bank is mapped in `getDefaultDescriptionExtractionForBank()`
+- Test regex patterns match your bank's notification format
+- Verify description column is mapped in profile

 **Validation failing?**

 - For column-based strategies: Ensure `type` field is required
 - Check validation logic in `validateMapping()` function